dustinlyons/nixos-config/README.md

 * "Darling erasure" using [impermanence](https://github.com/nix-community/impermanence) and `zfs` snapshot reset ([#8](https://github.com/dustinlyons/nixos-config/issues/8))

 # Bootstrap New Computer
+## Before running these commands

+### Create a private secrets repository
+This configuration assumes you have a private `nix-secrets` repository that holds age-encrypted files.

 ## For MacOS
 ### Install dependencies